 Refreshingly springtime, the shrub tingles the tongue and makes me bubble with happiness.
 While I am sure that the true roots of the drink remain elsewhere (thinking the sharbat of Persian origin etc.), this American rendition has its roots in colonial times.
 Infusing vinegar with fruit was one other way to preserve abundance of fruit without refrigeration.
 You can take a trip down to Colonial Williamsburg and sip on a shrub at an old tavern while whittling the time away OR you can kick it on your porch with this simple & inexpensive treat.

-This recipe is quite simple.
+This recipe for kiwi shrub is quite simple.
 All you need is smashed fruit, sugar and vinegar.
 The options are yours within these parameters.

 Wanting to recreate my coffeeshop experience, I was thrilled to come across a 7 for $1 deal on kiwi at the produce outlet.
 In this case, there is not a dire need to find organic since you will be peeling the fruit.
 Theoretically, organic is always preferable but practically, this deal could not be beat.